iam-vl/llocked/docs/08_signup.md

 	// ...
 }
 ```
-Removed the views imp[ort from controllers.
+Removed the views import from controllers.
 Cyclical dependencies:
 ```
 package controllers